npnpatidar/rajasthan/docs/RAS/3_Ethics/8_Ethical_Concerns_and_Ethical_Dilemmas.md

     *   Contradiction between Personal Values and Administrative Responsibilities.

 *   **Resolving Ethical Dilemmas:**
-    *   **Democratic Accountability of Administration:** Bureaucracy functions under a political order; address concerns to politicians.
+    *   **Democratic Accountability of Administration:** Bureaucracy functions under a political order; address concerns to politicians in writing.
     *   **Imperative of Legality:** Civil servants should take decisions according to law.
+It protects public interests.
     *   **Imperative of Integrity:** Civil servants must behave with integrity, following codes of ethics and conduct.
+It is source of internal self control.
-    *   **Imperative of Responsibleness:** Civil servant should be responsible to society and pay attention to needs and demands of people.
+    *   **Imperative of Responsiveness:** Civil servant should be responsive to society and pay attention to needs and demands of people.
+Create enabling environment for social and human developement.
 Promoting concepts like "Sarvodaya" and "Antyodaya".
     *   **Use of Ethical Guidance:** Consult constitutions, laws, departmental rules, senior advisors, and personal conscience developed through ethical studies.

 *   **Resolution of Ethical Dilemmas in Private Life:**
     *   Clarify personal values.
     *   Prioritize broader interests over narrow interests; use cost-benefit analysis.
     *   Seek ethical guidance from parents, teachers, and friends.
+    * Conscience